tigrisdata/tigris-docs/docs/client-libraries/java/async-client.md

 # Java: Async Client

-TigrisDB provides sync and async client.
-In this section we will do code walk through of how to use async client.
+In this section we will do code walk through of how to use the async client.

 ## Client initialization